 - Smoke-free materials such as posters and postcards

 - Social media, Student News, MyUSC and emails to students and staff

-- Pre-arrival information for new students and staff, as well as information via orientation and induction programs, and relevant university events
+- Pre-arrival information for new students and staff, as well as information via the student diary, orientation and induction programs, and relevant university events

 Maintaining a smoke-free campus requires respect for others – both non-smokers and smokers.
 You are encouraged to respectfully and politely remind smokers that they must go off-campus if they wish to smoke.
 If you have a regular issue at a particular location, contact email@example.com.

 Where an individual is found on campus to be smoking, they will be asked to cease smoking and be advised of the requirement to comply with the smoke-free policy.
 For staff, students and contractors, failure to comply with the smoke-free policy could result in disciplinary action.

 If you have any questions regarding the Smoke-free USC initiative, you may contact Student Wellbeing via email at firstname.lastname@example.org.